doug-martin/grunt-link/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History

+2015-11-12 v0.3.0
+- Added option to use `npm-cache install npm` when installing modules

 2014-07-16 v0.2.2
 - Changed to use `npm link` when initially linking modules